Arthritis and Rheumatic Disease Program

 Customized Physical Therapy (PT)

 Designed to respond to current physical challenges while preparing for the next stage of disease.
 We conduct thorough and frequent evaluations to identify comprehensive baseline measurements.
-This enables us to proactively adjust PT to respond to each disease course and mitigate severity of joint deformation.
-Additionally, we design PT programs that enable patients to manage their day-to-day activities (e.g., truckdriver; teacher; cleaning/cooking; etc).
+This enables us to proactively adjust PT to respond to each disease course and mitigate severity of joint dysfunction.
+Additionally, we design customized PT programs that enable patients to manage their day-to-day activities (e.g., their job, yard work, cleaning/cooking; etc).

 Supports total wellness and complements prescribed medications/medical protocols.
 While food cannot cure the disease, proper nutrition helps minimize its effects by achieving a healthy weight, decreasing foods which cause inflammation, improving sleep and overall energy levels.